Derry City F.C.: Home ground

 Derry City's first game at the Brandywell was a 2–1 loss to Glentoran on 22 August 1929.
 In 1933, the purchase of Bond's Field in the Waterside was mentioned, but it was thought to be too far away from the fan-base which had built up on the Cityside, especially in the Brandywell area.
 It also had first option on Derry Celtic's old ground, Celtic Park, but hesitated on a final decision and the Gaelic Athletic Association bought it ten years later.
 It also decided against buying Meenan Park for £1,500.

 Because of Northern Ireland's volatile political situation during the Troubles and security fears for Protestants and those of the unionist tradition visiting the mainly nationalist city of Derry, the Brandywell has not always been the home ground of Derry City.
 In 1970 and 1971, Derry had to play its "home" ties against Linfield at Windsor Park in Belfast – the home-ground of Linfield.
 From September 1971 until October 1972 Derry was forced to play all its "home" games at the Showgrounds in mainly Protestant Coleraine, over 30 mi away, as police ruled the republican Brandywell area as too unsafe for visiting unionists, who themselves made up at least half of Derry City's own fanbase at that time.
 The Brandywell did not see senior football for another 13 years as the Irish Football League upheld a ban on the stadium and Derry decided to leave the league as a result.
 Only greyhound meetings and junior football were held during this time.
 Derry's admission to the League of Ireland in 1985 saw a return of senior games.

 In December 2010 the club introduced a new credit card type season ticket system to ensure abuse of tickets could no longer occur and additionally ensuring more accurate attendance count at matches.

 They played all their home matches of the 2017 season at Maginn Park in Buncrana due to renovation works at the Brandywell.

-In 2025, Derry City agreed to a new proposed 25 year lease to the stadium that would but the club on the path to outright ownership of Ryan McBride Brandywell Stadium.
+In 2025, Derry City agreed to a new proposed 25-year lease to the stadium that would put the club on the path to outright ownership of Ryan McBride Brandywell Stadium.
 This new lease will allow for Stormont grant funding via the Northern Ireland Football Fund to be approved and complete the second phase of development on the new stand, named after former player Mark Farren.
 The lease was approved unanimously by the city council with cross party support.